OpusCapita/react-crudeditor/README.md

          * If formLayout is not specified, create/edit/show View does not have any tabs/sections
          * and displays all fields from the model.
 The following fields are read-only in such case:
          * -- all fields in show View,
-         * -- auditable fields in edit/show View,
+         * -- auditable fields in edit View,
-         * -- idField in edit/show View.
+         * -- idField in edit View.
          */
         ?formLayout({
           layout: <function>,